 is based on your membership classification and tier (i.e. General

 vs. Safety, and Tier 1 vs. Tier 2).

-Tier 1 Members pay a percentage of
+Tier 1 Members pay a percentage of their

-pension system with which you have previously established
+system with which you have previously established

 reciprocity.
 If you are a Tier 1 member that has left

 employment and you were rehired by an SBCERA-covered employer,